MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/library-profiles.md

 The exact settings for a capability profile depend on the profile in use.
 As an example, let's configure the Hyper-V capability profile to specify high availability for resources used in a private VMM cloud.

 1. In the VMM console, select > **Library** > **Create** > **Capability Profiles**.
-2. In **Create Capability Profile** > **General**, type in a profile name.
+2. In **Create Capability Profile** > **General**, enter a profile name.
 In **Capabilities**, specify the profile settings.
 3. In **Capabilities** > **Fabric Compatibility**, select **Hyper-V virtualization host**.
 You could also elect to set up a custom capability profile.
 4. Set up the hardware configuration settings for the profile.
 The settings are similar to those used in a [hardware profile](#create-a-hardware-profile).
 However, in capability profiles, these settings represent limits rather than exact values.
 5. In **Advanced** > **Availability**, select **Highly available VM mode** > **Use default** > **Required**.
 6. Complete the wizard.
 After you've created the profile, you can select and enable it in **VMs and Services** > cloud name > **Properties** > **Capability Profiles**.
-7. Remember that all of the other profiles and templates used for VMs in the cloud need to match the capability profile requirements and the high availability setting.
+7. Remember that all the other profiles and templates used for VMs in the cloud need to match the capability profile requirements and the high availability setting.

 ## Create a physical computer profile

 VMM can be used to provision physical computers into Hyper-V hosts or into a scale-out file server (SOFS).
 When you're provisioning physical computers, you can use a physical computer profile to specify settings for the machine.
 Create a physical computer profile as follows:

 1. In the VMM console, select > **Library** > **Create** > **Physical Computer Profile**.
-2. In **New Physical Computer Profile** > **Profile Definition**, type in a profile name and description.
+2. In **New Physical Computer Profile** > **Profile Definition**, enter a profile name and description.
 ::: moniker range="sc-vmm-2016"
 3. In **OS Image**, select a virtual hard disk from the library share.
-It should be running Windows Server 2012 R2 or later.
+It must be running Windows Server 2012 R2 or later.
 To create the hard disk, you can create a VM, install the guest operating system, and then use Sysprep with **/generalize** and **/oobe**.
 If the disk is dynamic, VMM converts it to a fixed disk during deployment.
 We recommend that you use a fixed disk type to help protect user data and increase performance.
 ::: moniker-end
 ::: moniker range=">sc-vmm-2016"
 3. In **OS Image**, select a virtual hard disk from the library share.
-It should be running Windows Server 2016 or later.
+It must be running Windows Server 2016 or later.
 To create the hard disk, you can create a VM, install the guest operating system, and then use Sysprep with **/generalize** and **/oobe**.
 If the disk is dynamic, VMM converts it to a fixed disk during deployment.
 We recommend that you use a fixed disk type to help protect user data and increase performance.
 ::: moniker-end
 4. In **Hardware Configuration**, set up network adapters, disks and partitions, and any drivers.
 5. In **Network Adapters**, select **Connectivity Properties** to set up consistent device naming (CDN) for the adapter.
 Specify whether to allocate an IP address with DHCP or from a static pool.
 If it's a physical network adapter connected to a logical switch, this option isn't available.